 On arrival at the Pop Luck Club, you feel a bit like you’ve arrived at a secret location.
 Once you walk through the door, you are surprised by the ambience & gorgeous setting.

 The Marabi Club’s decor is awesome with vintage elements & unique touches like real (!) piano keys used to decorate the bar.
-The basins in the bathrooms are mounted onto old Singer sewing machine stands.
-I had a little chuckle by myself, because it took me forever to figure out that you have to step on the pedal to get the tap going.
+The basins in the bathrooms are mounted on old Singer sewing machine stands.
+I had a little chuckle by myself because it took me forever to figure out that you have to step on the pedal to get the tap going.

 We didn’t pay lots of attention to the extensive, yet pricey drinks menu which offers some unique creations like a Thai Green Curry Martini & various boutique wines.
 Instead, our party of four started with a round of sparkling water, G&T for some, whilst my friend & I had a classic Martini which seemed fitting in the setting.
 We decided to have wines by the glass with our meal.